johnmogi/ansible_terraform_azure/agenda.md

 NSG

-- 2 nics are orphaned on the frontend - solve - low priority
+- 2 nics are orphaned on the frontend - solve - low priority - module convertion

 <!-- - connect to machines using ansible, provide a ping and a play. -->